Beer Yeast (Wheat, IPA, Stout, Belgian)

 Home fermentation is your grandmother’s recipe and does not use any shortcuts, chemicals, preservatives, or anything unhealthy.
 So there is not a store in the world that can even think of beating it in taste and health benefits.
 It is a probiotic food that not only tastes good but is also nutritious and low on calories.
 Unlike the packaged food and beverage which is loaded with chemical food colors, preservatives, and stabilizers.

 We will guide you on how to change the taste, color, aroma, mouthfeel, and even the ingredients to suit your tastes, health, and nutrition needs.
 We have a lot of easy to use customizable kits.
-Also, we put a lot of emphasis on packaging, which will help you make the packaging which is best in the industry.
+Also, we put a lot of emphasis on packaging, which will help you make the best packaging in the industry.
 This will also help you throw an awesome party for your friends and family and boast of your latest hobby.

 Methanol a.k.a. wood alcohol is generated from fermenting wood, pectin, skins of fruits, and distillation.
 There is a simple WHO-approved test to check for dangerous levels of methanol.
 The various strains of brewer’s yeast aka Saccharomyces cerevisiae that we stock will produce ethanol by fermenting glucose (grape sugar), maltose (grain sugar) and fructose (fruit sugar).
 Methanol is a toxic byproduct of fermentation, but its levels are so low that unless you distill your homebrew, you should be safe.
 If you still want to test for methanol levels, please refer to this document.